orris27/computer_science_notes/linux/shell/syntax.md

 ```
 #! /bin/sh

-for GIRL in saber serena
+for GIRL in g1 g2
 do
 	echo "I like $GIRL"
 done